mesibo/onpremise-loadable-modules/js/README.md

 }

 ```
-`notify_mesibo_on_message` which will push all the parameters as duktape objects into the duktape call stack and then evaluate the function `Mesibo_onMessage` which is declared in the Javscript file(Refer `mesibo_test.js`)
+`notify_mesibo_on_message` which will push all the parameters as duktape objects into the duktape call stack and then evaluate the function `Mesibo_onMessage` which is declared in the Javascript file(Refer `mesibo_test.js`)

 ```cpp